jenkinsci/kubernetes-plugin/README.md

 # Pipeline support

 Nodes can be defined in a pipeline and then used, however, default execution always goes to the jnlp container.
 You will need to specify the container you want to execute your task in.

-*Please note the `POD_LABEL` is a new feature to automatically label the generated pod in versions `1.17.0` or higher, older versions of the Kubernetes Plugin will need to manually label the podTemplate*

 This will run in jnlp container
 ```groovy